georgepaul007/iitb_bootcamp_my_submission/week1_warmup/Git_and_Github/README.md

     - Do add, commit and push on your repository.

     - Push your solutions onto your repo periodically.
+    Ans: I have made the git repo on my own github and named it iitb_bootcamp_my_submission however, i am making the solutions in the same readme file as the ones you have made annd answering them in it as it seems more easier of a way to look at questions and solutions and didnt need to replicate the samething.
 2. **Do you want to fix a bug?**

     - Fork [this](https://github.com/rajagond/git_assignment) repository.
 This will create a copy of repository on your account. <br>